joeyshi12/obsidian-vault/CPSC/313/Pipeline.md

 - Each stage takes 200ps, each registers adds 20ps
 - Unpipelined implementation: 1020ps for 1 instruction
 - Pipelined implementation: 1100ps for 1 instruction
-- Throughput for pipeline: 1000
+- Throughput = 1000 / (retirement rate for one instruction in ps)

 [[Pasted image 20220126141840.png]]